h1g0/DisplayOff/README.md

 ```
 usage:
 python server.py
+ ```

-open your browser and access  "http://host:port/(on|off)[?wait seconds]".
+Open your browser and access  "http://host:port/(on|off)[?wait seconds]".
 for example:
- "http://localhost:8000/off" means to turn off  immediately.
+*  "http://localhost:8000/off" means to turn off  immediately.
- "http://192.168.0.2:8080/on?5" means to turn on in 5 seconds.
+* "http://192.168.0.2:8080/on?5" means to turn on in 5 seconds.

- ```
- to configure host and port, please see config.ini.
+ To configure host and port, please see config.ini.
+Attention: You may need to configure port and firewall settings on your Internet router.